p4-coolpics

 Visually

 One of the easiest way to check the similarity or difference of two images is visually, by double-clicking.
-This can be done in most image manipulation tools (e.g., Preview, Photoshop, GIMP).
-For a demo of how to compare two images visually in GIMP, take a peak at http://www.youtube.com/watch?v=KLjdCJ9t4VU.
+This can be done in most image manipulation tools (e.g., Preview, Photos, Photoshop, GIMP).

 Mac